-Fortunately, there is a logical solution that solves this paradox: If life runs counter to entropy, and entropy governs all physical objects in the Universe, then the physical activities that we call Life must be being influenced by something non-physical.
-We can use an analogy.
-We watch balls running down a slope, but we notice that one ball is going up the slope.
-We conclude that something other than the slope must be influencing that ball.
-But how can something non-physical influence something physical?
+There are only two logical solutions that solves this paradox.
+Firstly, If life runs counter to entropy, and entropy governs all physical objects in the Universe, then the physical activities that we call Life must be being influenced by something non-physical.

 This 'solidity of reality' issue and how our conscious minds interact with it took a strange and fascinating turn with the birth of Quantum Physics.
 Quantum Physicists made the surprising discovery that the universe isn't even physical in the sense that you or I understand it.
 According to Quantum Physics, all fundamental particles exist in an indeterminate, ghostly state until they are observed.
 The particles that make up the universe aren't physical until someone observes them.
 When someone observes a particle, that act of observation turns the particle from a statistical probability into an actual object.

 Von Neumann's idea leads us to a fascinating connection between Minds, Reality and Life.
 The connection works in the following way:

 Step 1) John Von Neumann said that minds positively influence the quantum events in a physics lab; the act of mental observation causes real particles to come into existence out of the ghostly quantum realm.

 If that is the case, then our minds must logically be able to influence all quantum behaviour.
 There is no sensible reason why our minds' affect on quantum behaviour should be restricted to a physics lab.
 This doesn't sound like much of an ability; influencing the behaviour of subatomic particles doesn't exactly sound like a super-hero power, but the ability of minds to alter quantum-influenced events has some surprising consequences.